PiRogueToolSuite/piroguetoolsuite.github.io/content/docs/colander/accounts/index.md

 ## 2-factor authentication
 Users can set up 2-factor authentication by following the procedure in their profile, section *2FA*.
 By now, Colander only supports TOTP.

-{{< img src="img/create-user-4.png" alt="Overview of the form for setting up the 2-factor authentication" caption="Overview of the form for setting up the 2-factor authentication" class="d-block mx-auto shadow mb-4" >}}
+{{< figure src="img/create-user-4.png" alt="Overview of the form for setting up the 2-factor authentication" caption="Overview of the form for setting up the 2-factor authentication" class="d-block mx-auto shadow" >}}